I'm Stephen Yang, researching

 Outside of academia, I have worked in journalism and advertising at organizations such as the Taipei Times and Wunderman Thompson.

-Growing up in Taiwan, I witnessed firsthand the rapid changes that accompanied the rise of networked media and the computing industries, through which I became intrigued by the ambivalence of innovation.
+Growing up in Taiwan, I witnessed firsthand the rapid changes that came with the advent of computational media, through which I became intrigued by the ambivalence of progress and innovation.

 Recent Updates